khachapuris/clic/MANUAL.md

 ### Step 2: Register the function

-Go to `src/functions.py` and add a token to the list.
+Go to `src/functions.py` and add a token to the list marked by `default`.
 Use one of the following examples.

 ```python